 I am always looking for easy, and delicious recipes to have on hand for those busy weeks.
 I was inspired to make Piadine, after spotting it in the February issue of Gourmet Traveller.
-After making it a couple times last week, and realizing how easy it is, I have decided to add it to our “Back to the Basics” category.
+After making it a couple of times last week, and realizing how easy it is, I have decided to add it to our “Back to the Basics” category.

 Piadine is an Italian flat-bread that originated from the Romagna area of Italy.
 It is so easy.
 I mean, why didn’t I discover this sooner.
 It is made with flour, water, and some sort of fat, then grilled over hot coals.
 The texture is slightly crispy, and it is lightly smoky.
-This recipe makes enough for three Piadine crusts; we cooked one, and put the remainder into the freezer.
+This recipe makes enough for three Piadine crusts; we cooked one and put the remainder into the freezer.
 Will be perfect, when we need another late night, delicious meal.

 I wanted to keep this meal vegetarian, for Meatless Monday.
-I followed the recipe, and marinated some zucchini ribbons in olive oil, garlic, and chilies, and then topped the warm, crusty Piadine with the mixture, as well I added some fresh mozzarella, while it was still on the grill.
+I followed the recipe and marinated some zucchini ribbons in olive oil, garlic, and chilies, and then topped the warm, crusty Piadine with the mixture, as well I added some fresh mozzarella, while it was still on the grill.
 I did not keep the Piadine on the grill too long, as I did not want the thin crust to burn; I just wanted the zucchini and mozzarella to get a light smoky scent.
 It was so good.
 Light, flavorful, and filling.
 Makes the perfect vegetarian meal.
-Piadine is also perfect served as a cracker, along side a bowl of hummus or white bean dip.
+Piadine is also perfect served as a cracker, alongside a bowl of hummus or white bean dip.

 Have you ever made Piadine?
 If so, how do you like to serve it?